fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

     print_info("Mario", "professor", "streamer")
 }
 ```

+### Function Returning Constants
+Sometimes you don't want other code to change the returned object.
+The "const" keyword will make the returned object pointer not changable.

+### Pure Function
+A pure function is a function that is unable to change variables created outside.
+Also, the return value should be the same if the parameters are the same, whenever invoking it.
+Therefore, there isn't any side effect.

 ## Object Oriented Programming
 OOP is an important concept in modern programming.
 Three basic components in OOP are encapsulation, polymorphism and inheritance.